ubports/ubuntu-app-launch/docs/index.rst

 UBUNTU_APP_LAUNCH_SNAPD_SOCKET
   Path to the snapd socket.

+UBUNTU_APP_LAUNCH_SYSTEMD_CGROUP_ROOT
+  Path to the root of the cgroups that we should look in for PIDs.
+Defaults to `/sys/fs/cgroup/systemd/`.

+UBUNTU_APP_LAUNCH_SYSTEMD_PATH
+  Path to the dbus bus that is used to talk to systemd.
+This allows us to talk to the user bus while Upstart is still setting up a session bus.
+Defaults to `/run/user/$uid/bus`.

+UBUNTU_APP_LAUNCH_SYSTEMD_NO_RESET
+  Don't reset the job after it fails.
+This makes it so it can't be run again, but leaves debugging information around for investigation.

 UBUNTU_APP_LAUNCH_XMIR_HELPER
   Tool that helps to start XMir and sets the DISPLAY variable for applications